Towards Fair In-Context Learning with Tabular Foundation Models: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets} We experiment on tasks from the recently proposed folktables~\citep{ding_retiring_2022}, which contains data extracted from the American Community Survey (ACS) Public Use Microdata Sample (PUMS)~\citep{ding_retiring_2022}.
+\paragraph{Datasets} We experiment on tasks from \texttt{folktables}~\citep{ding_retiring_2022}, which contains data extracted from the American Community Survey (ACS) Public Use Microdata Sample (PUMS).
 More specifically, we experiment with the following ACS PUMS tasks: \acrshort{ACSIncome}, \acrshort{ACSMobility}, \acrshort{ACSTravelTime}, \acrshort{ACSEmployment}, \acrshort{ACSPublicCoverage}.
 These tasks reflect a range of real-world predictive challenges with fairness concerns.
+We use the data of the year 2018 from the state of Alabama (AL), which is one of the states with the largest fairness violation~\citep{ding_retiring_2022}.
 A limitation of the ACS PUMS datasets is that they are US-centric; we diversify the experimental setup by including other tasks and datasets.
 Specifically, we also experiment on the other tabular datasets and tasks including:~\acrshort{Diabetes}~\citep{gardner2023tableshift}, \acrshort{German Credit}~\citep{frank2010uci}, and \acrshort{CelebA}~\citep{liu2018large}.
-More details about each dataset, including the sensitive attributes used for fairness evaluation, the number of samples, and the number of features, can be found in the Appendix~\ref{app:dataset}.
+More details about each dataset, including the sensitive attributes used, the number of samples, and the number of features, can be found in the Appendix~\ref{app:dataset}.

-\paragraph{Metrics} In addition to the classic accuracy, we consider three group fairness metrics, i.e., Demographic Parity ($\Delta$DP), Equal Opportunity ($\Delta$EOP), and Equalized Odds ($\Delta$EOD).
+\paragraph{Metrics} We measure the utility of the model using accuracy, and measure fairness using three group fairness metrics, i.e., Demographic Parity ($\Delta$DP), Equal Opportunity ($\Delta$EOP), and Equalized Odds ($\Delta$EOD).
 More details about group fairness metrics can be found in~\ref{app:fairness-metrics}.

-\paragraph{Evaluation} For evaluation, we split each dataset into 80\%-20\%, where the 20\% is held out and used to train the sensitive attribute classifier for uncertainty quantification.
-For the remaining 80\% we use 5-fold cross-validation with random shuffle across ten independent runs.
-This ensures our evaluation is robust and reliable since every data point is used as a test or in-context example across k-fold evaluations.
-We report the average and standard deviation of fairness and accuracy performance across the k-fold test sets and the ten random independent seeds.
-As aforementioned, we use \acrshort{tabicl}, \acrshort{tabdpt} and \acrshort{tabpfn} as foundation models with their respective default parameters.

-\paragraph{Baselines} We measure and compare the fairness and accuracy performance of ICL under four different in-context selection methods: \begin{itemize} \item \textbf{\acrlong{vanilla}}: the \textit{vanilla} method performs ICL using randomly selected in-context examples from the training data without any fairness consideration. \item \textbf{Balanced}: group-balanced in-context examples selection where context examples are randomly drawn with equal demographic group ratio.
-The majority group is uniformly downsampled across k-fold evaluations and independent runs.

-\item \textbf{\acrlong{cr}}: in-context transformation with correlation remover~\citep{feldman2015certifying} where each non-sensitive feature is transformed to reduce correlation with the sensitive ones.
-We use the fairlearn toolkit~\citep{bird2020fairlearn} implementation and fixed the parameter $\alpha$ controlling the fairness-accuracy tradeoff to one, meaning maximal fairness.